Back Arthritis Treatment

 Swelling and Tenderness

-Some people experience tenderness and swelling around the arthritic vertebrae.
+Some people experience swelling and tenderness around the arthritic vertebrae.

-While this symptom is not the most common, for those who experience it, swelling and tenderness can interfere with daily activities and cause a great deal of discomfort.
+While this symptom is not the most common, it can interfere with daily activities and cause a great deal of discomfort.

 As inflammation sets in, the area can swell.
-This can cause a feeling of tenderness because of pressure being put on the spine.
+This causes tenderness due to pressure on the spine.

 Nerve Pain or Numbness

-As the joint breaks down due to arthritis, bone spurs can form.
-These bone spurs can come in contact with nerves in the spinal column and cause pain, tingling, and numbness in other areas.
+As arthritis causes joints to break down, bone spurs can form.
+These come in contact with nerves in the spinal column and cause pain, tingling, and numbness in other areas.

-Doctors can offer you a variety of treatments to minimize the symptoms and lessen the effects of arthritis.
+Let’s explore some of the treatments doctors offer to minimize the symptoms and lessen the effects of arthritis.